jonjohnson34/collegepool/README.md

 	ADMIN PAGE
 		- allow the teams and spreads to be loaded each week (Done)
-		- calculate the scores of each person who picked
+		- calculate the scores of each person who picked in database